makrai/notes/busso-2509-msp-podcast.md

 * MSP-Podcast corpus, summarizing our ten-year effort.
 The corpus consists of
 * 400 hours of diverse audio samples from various audio-sharing websites, all
   * Common Licenses that permit the distribution of the corpus.
 We annotate
 * labels, including
   * primary (single dominant emotion) and
   * secondary (multiple emotions perceived in the audio) emotional categories,
   * emotional attributes for valence, arousal, and dominance.
   * $\ge$ five raters annotate these emotional labels.
 The corpus also has
   * speaker identification for most samples, and
   * human transcriptions of the lexical content of the sentences for the
 * The data collection protocol includes a machine learning-driven pipeline for selecting emotionally diverse recordings, ensuring a balanced and varied representation of emotions across speakers and environments.
 The resulting

+# I Intro

+* We employed enhanced machine learning models trained on larger corpora to identify segments exhibiting specific emotional categories and values for the attributes of valence (negative versus positive), arousal (calm versus active), and dominance (weak versus strong).

 | Corpus                              | Size | #spk | Size    | #Spkr   | Type               | Language           |
 |-------------------------------------|------|------|--------:|---------|--------------------|--------------------|